anhtu293/nndepth/nndepth/disparity/README.md

 ## 2. How to launch the training
 - There are different script in `scripts` corresponding different training on different datasets.
+- For dataset organization details, please read the [dataset readme](../datasets/README.md).
 - At the moment, only the training on TartanAir dataset is supported.
+More datasets will be coming soon.
 - Training arguments:
 ```
 usage: train.py [-h] --model_config MODEL_CONFIG --data_config DATA_CONFIG --training_config TRAINING_CONFIG [--resume_from_checkpoint RESUME_FROM_CHECKPOINT]